xanadunf/matchbook/README.md

 * * *
 # *Quickstart Tutorial*
 This should help you get up and running in a very short time, assuming that you have met the pre-requisites.
 Lets set a target in this tutorial to place a bet on the first football game we find that contains the name 'man'.
-We will proceed to place 5 on the home team to win the game outright.
+We will proceed to place a back bet of 5 EUR (or whatever the currency of your account) on the home team to win the game outright.

 To start, you need to login with your [Matchbook.com](http://www.matchbook.com) account credentials.
 ```
 library(devtools)
 install_github("xanadunf/matchbook")
 library(matchbook)

-username <- "my_user_name"
+username <- "my_user_name"     ### replace with your username
-password <- "verysafepassword"
+password <- "verysafepassword" ### replace with your password
 session_details <- mb_login(username,password)
 ```
  Since we are betting on football, we need to find out the id of that sport.